U.S.-China trade talks resume next week, focus on intellectual property

 If the negotiations do not progress sufficiently, the U.S. officials said increased tariffs will take effect.
 Washington could agree to extend the deadline without a deal if talks are progressing.
 Trump said last week he did not think the deadline would need to be extended, though he said a deal might not be on paper by then.

-(Reporting by Jeff Mason; additional reporting by Chris Prentice and David Lawder; editing by David Gregorio and Leslie Adler)
+(Reporting by Jeff Mason; additional reporting by Chris Prentice and David Lawder in Washington and Ben Blanchard in Beijing; editing by David Gregorio and Sonya Hepinstall)